swisstxt/fetch-out-bw/README.md

 ```

-Where `--gateways` specifies the gateways to fetch:
+Where `--gateways` specifies a yaml file which descibes the gateways to fetch:

 ```
 gateways: